 Part 2 of the ISO 21068 series also explains the analysis of silicon carbide and its carbon content.
 A careful differentiation has to be performed between the total carbon content and the SiC-bound carbon content.
 Based on the relation of the two bondings, different analysis methods have been stipulated in the standard.
 There are several ways of determine the overall carbon content in silicon carbide samples, which differ in the combustion method (resistance or induction furnace) and in the detection method.
 Coulometric, gravimetric and conductometric methods do not need calibration.
 It is possible for determining the carbon content by measuring the weight, the conductivity or the electric charge.
 The requirement of chemicals is high for these detection methods; moreover, the market does not offer adequate instruments.

-Alternative procedures allowed by the standard include the use of elemental analyzers with resistance furnace (ELTRA CS-580) or induction furnace (ELTRA CS-800) as well as detection with infrared cells.
-A combined usage of the detectors and a combination of the two combustion technologies are realized in ELTRA’s CS-2000 analyzer (Figure 3).
+Alternative procedures allowed by the standard include the use of elemental analyzers with resistance furnace (ELTRA CS-580) or induction furnace (ELTRA ELEMENTRAC CS-d) as well as detection with infrared cells.
+A combined usage of the detectors and a combination of the two combustion technologies are realized in ELTRA’s CS-d analyzer (Figure 3).

 Figure 3.
-ELTRA’s CS-2000 features the unique Dual Furnace Technology
+ELTRA’s ELEMENTRAC CS-d features the unique Dual Furnace Technology

 Resistance furnaces with ceramic tube work at lower temperatures than induction furnaces.
 The ceramic combustion tubes permit a maximum temperature of 1,500 °C. To safely oxidate the overall carbon in the silicon carbide to CO2, resistance furnaces require the addition of accelerators such as tin powder or lead borate.
 Due to a temperature of approximately 2,500 °C, the oxidation of silicon carbide usually takes place more reliably and more rapidly in an induction furnace; furthermore, the measurement results present fewer variations (see Table 2).
 Whereas the accelerators for the resistance furnaces are employed for oxidation (lead borate) or local temperature rise (tin powder), the metal accelerators employed in induction furnaces are needed to guarantee combustion in the first place, since silicon carbide has no proper electric conductivity.